Camera-Based HRV Prediction for Remote Learning Environments

-As shown in Fig.\ref{Fig.codec} and a UVC document\footnote{\url{https://www.usb.org/document-library/video-class-v15-document-set}}, the acquisition of video signals involves two encoding processes.
-Usually, cameras cannot directly transmit raw RGB or YUV signals.
-For example, a 1920x1080@30fps RGB video requires about 180 MB/s of bandwidth for transmission.
-Therefore, to transmit images within a limited bandwidth, the camera's built-in software will compress the video stream.
-The compression algorithm depends on the resolution and frame rate.
-Since high-end cameras usually have higher resolutions and frame rates, they use algorithms with higher compression ratios by default. \textbf{This might be fatal for rPPG because inter-frame compression algorithms such as H264 can severely damage rPPG signals\citep{compression}}.
 We used a Logitech C930c webcam to capture videos that support MJPG and YUY2 (YUV422) formats.
-By default, it used the MJPG format to achieve 1920x1080@30fps video transmission and specified YUY2 format through API to permit the transmission of raw images at 640x480@30fps.
+By default, it used the MJPG format to achieve 1920x1080@30fps (general scenarios) video transmission and specified YUY2 format through API to permit the transmission of raw images at 640x480@30fps (rPPG specialized scenarios).

+We employed the HID driver to read raw signals from a pulse oximeter via the USB interface, capturing specifically the BVP segment.
+Our programmed application concurrently captured signals from the camera and the pulse oximeter, assigning UNIX timestamps to each value or frame to ensure rigorous alignment of data to prevent errors in the positioning of BVP peaks.